Detector de presión en el acumulador, descargador de bomba ensamblaje

 This valve assembly is meant to charge an accumulator using a fixed displacement pump.
 When the pressure reaches the set point of the valve, the pump is unloaded.
 When the pressure drops to the value determined by the fixed percentage of the pilot valve, the pump is brought back on line to recharge the accumulator.
 The ventable relief serves a dual purpose as a main stage to unload the pump and as a system over-pressure relief.

-The assembly has two additional features; a simple circuit that softens the unloading of the pump and provisions for remote sensing of the accumulator pressure.
+The assembly has an additional feature; a simple circuit that softens the unloading of the pump.

 - When applying this assembly, a separate drain line is required to prevent erratic operation caused by tank line pressure fluctuations.